dewdotninja/eeiot24/README.md

 </table>

-The materials in this repo are from my course above.
+The materials in this repo are from my course above, conducted in semester 1 of academic year 2024 (International Undergrauate Program).

 ### Lecture 0